 Dr. Carrie Kollias

-Originally from Fredericton, Dr. Carrie Kollias attended the University of Alberta for her undergraduate degree and received her medical degree from the University of Calgary in 2005.
-She subsequently completed an orthopedic residency in Calgary in 2010, followed by fellowships in adult/pediatric limb deformity and in pediatric orthopedics through Royal Children’s Hospital and various adult centres in Melbourne, Australia.
+Originally from New Brunswick, she attended the University of Alberta for her undergraduate degree and received her medical degree from the University of Calgary in 2005.
+She subsequently completed an orthopedic residency in Calgary in 2010, followed by fellowships in pediatric orthopedics and adult/pediatric limb deformity correction through Royal Children’s Hospital and various adult centres in Melbourne, Australia.

 Dr. Norman Yee